By John Becker

 You can think of an 80% video like a capstone video project.
 It’s going to cover the top 7-10 questions your sales team is getting from your customers.
 When you get this video in the hands of your sales team, they will be able to dramatically improve the efficiency of their meetings.

-The important thing is to not overcomplicate this video.
+However, it's important not to overcomplicate this video.
 Look to your most successful or tenured sales team members for the right questions, and get them to respond to them quickly and concisely on camera.

 It’s good to have these videos as soon as possible, but it makes sense to create this after the videographer has laid some groundwork with your team first.